UNIT 8:WATER

 (c) Do people in your village purify their drinking water using chemicals or do they boil it?

-Purification of water involves removal of suspended wastes by filtration and germs by boiling or chemical treatment.
+Purification of water involves removal of suspended wastes by filtration and germs by boiling or chemical treatment.1.
+Boiling water

 Boiling is the best method of making water safe for drinking.

-The high temperature kills harmful micro-organisms in the water.
+The high temperature kills harmful micro-organisms in the water.2.
+Filtration of water

 Filtration refers to removal of solid wastes from water.